Open (Quantitative) Structure-activity/property Relationship App

 - Parameters for inputs into pharmacokinetic models, such as hepatic clearance, plasma fraction unbound, and intestinal cell permeability.

 - Ecotoxicity parameters such as fish bioconcentration factor, soil adsorption coefficient, and biodegradability.

-Recent updates to OPERA will be discussed in a poster (Mansouri et al., Computational Toxicology I session) at the 2023 annual meeting of the Society of Toxicology.
+Recent updates to OPERA were discussed in a poster (Mansouri et al., Computational Toxicology I session) presented at the 2023 annual meeting of the Society of Toxicology.